Simon Hattenstone: Other works

 Books by Hattenstone include Out of It: The Story of a Boy who Went to Bed with a Headache and Woke Up Three Years Later, about his childhood illness, and The Best of Times, about the lives of members of England's 1966 football world cup team.
 He has ghost-written books for the snooker player Ronnie O'Sullivan and for Duwayne Brooks, who was attacked with Stephen Lawrence on the night Lawrence was murdered.

 Film and television

 Hattenstone co-wrote the television documentary series Brits Abroad (2000).

+Personal life

+In 2020, Hattenstone entered a civil partnership with Diane Taylor, after more than 30 years living together; they have two daughters.